-Mechanism: AMH is a homodimeric glycopeptide that in reproductive aged women is predominantly granulosa cell derived.
+AMH is a homodimeric glycopeptide that in reproductive aged women is predominantly granulosa cell derived.
 The role of systemic AMH is not clear, but at the level of the ovary, it is believed to downregulate FSH mediated folliculogenesis.
 AMH expression is highest in secondary, preantral, and small antral follicles up until approximately 4 mm in size, and it stops being expressed by granulosa cells when the follicle measures in the 4 to 8 mm range (Figure 4).

-Figure 4: The interplay of follicular development and hormonal secretion and responsiveness.
+Figure 4.
+The interplay of follicular development and hormonal secretion and responsiveness.

 AMH seems to have a role in selecting the dominant follicle in addition to generally mediating preantral follicular recruitment.
-AMH levels start undergoing a log-linear decline approximately fifteen years prior to menopause and drop to very low levels approximately five years before menopause (20).
+AMH levels start undergoing a log-linear decline approximately fifteen years prior to menopause and drop to very low levels approximately five years before menopause (21).

 The AMH level associated with diminished ovarian reserve is assay specific and depends on the desired balance of sensitivity and specificity, but is typically below 1 ng/mL.
-The threshold for menopause is typically lower than the lower detectable limit for many assays, being slightly below 0.1 ng/mL (21).
-AMH <0.5 ng/mL seems associated with less than three follicles available at retrieval, 0.5-1 ng/mL with reduced response, 1-3.5 ng/mL with normal response, and >3.5 ng/mL with overresponse, reflecting greater risk for ovarian hyperstimulation syndrome.
-(22)
+The threshold for menopause is typically lower than the lower detectable limit for many assays, being slightly below 0.1 ng/mL (22).
+AMH <0.5 ng/mL seems associated with fewer than three follicles available at retrieval, 0.5-1 ng/mL with reduced response, 1-3.5 ng/mL with normal response, and >3.5 ng/mL with overresponse, reflecting greater risk for ovarian hyperstimulation syndrome (23).
+Normal AMH values often exceed 2 ng/mL at 30, 1.5 ng/mL at 35, and 1 ng/mL at 40 as a quick reference for expected reserve at a given age.